Estimation of Impact Parameter and Transverse Spherocity in heavy-ion collisions at the LHC energies using Machine Learning: Introduction

 A deconfined state of quarks and gluons, also known as Quark Gluon Plasma (QGP) is believed to be produced in ultra-relativistic heavy-ion collisions at the Large Hadron Collider (LHC).
 However, due to its very short lifetime we do not have any direct evidence of possible QGP formation, instead several indirect signatures such as strangeness enhancement, quarkonia suppression, direct photon measurements, elliptic flow etc. suggest that formation of QGP is highly probable in such collisions~\cite{Bass:1998vz}.
 Such observables are usually studied as a function of centrality classes of the collisions which are determined by the impact parameter ($b$).
 However, obtaining the impact parameter values from experiments is still challenging as its value ranges in few femtometers ($fm$).
 Thus, in experiments the centrality classes are inferred from final state charged-particle multiplicities and sometimes from the transverse energy distribution.
 In the hindsight, it would benefit the experiments if one can successfully implement Machine Learning (ML) based technique to obtain the impact parameter in a precise way.

 Historically, the results from proton-proton (pp) collisions are considered as a baseline for understanding the results obtained for heavy-ion collisions.
 To understand the recent measurements of heavy-ion-like behaviors~\cite{Khachatryan:2016txc,ALICE:2017jyt} in pp collisions at the LHC, a new event classifier known as transverse spherocity, an event shape observable, has been introduced.~\cite{Cuautle:2014yda,Cuautle:2015kra,Salam:2009jx,Bencedi:2018ctm,Banfi:2010xy,Khuntia:2018qox,Tripathy:2019blo,Tripathy:2020jue,Tripathy:2020lla}.
 After its successful implementation in small collision systems, the use of transverse spherocity in heavy-ion collisions has a potential to reveal new physics where the production of a QGP medium is already established.
-However, so far no measurement has been performed in heavy-ion collisions as a function transverse spherocity in any of the LHC experiments.
+In our recent publication~\cite{Mallick:2020yih}, we have explicitly used transverse spherocity in heavy-ion collisions for the first time to study the final state particle correlations and azimuthal anisotropy as a function of transverse spherocity in A Multi-Phase Transport (AMPT) model.
+A strong anti-correlation of transverse spherocity with the ellipticity of the events in heavy-ion collisions was observed.
+It was found that low transverse spherocity events contribute significantly to the elliptic flow while high transverse spherocity events have nearly zero elliptic flow.
+This indicates that transverse spherocity can be used as a new event classifier in heavy-ion collisions.
+However, so far no measurement has been performed in heavy-ion collisions as a function transverse spherocity in any of the LHC experiments due to the fact that such a measurement becomes computationally challenging in heavy-ion collisions.
 Thus, the application of ML based regression technique to obtain transverse spherocity from the known final state experimental observables would be very useful in the current scenario.